cmortiz/qupacabras-db/submissions/README.md

 # Submissions Directory

-This directory contains detailed documentation for each quantum algorithm benchmark in the database.
+This directory contains detailed documentation for each quantum experiment benchmark in the database.

 ## Structure